astropy/astropy/docs/io/ascii/write.rst

   3 "" e False

 When you read this back in, the empty (zero-length) string in the first row of column ``'c'`` will be preserved.
-One can easily write all the columns out as data and mask pairs using the Unified I/O interface for tables with the ``serialize_method`` keyword argument::
+You can also write all of the columns out as data and mask pairs using the Unified I/O interface for tables with the ``serialize_method`` keyword argument::

   >>> t.write('out.ecsv', format='ascii.ecsv', serialize_method='data_mask')  # doctest: +SKIP

-In this case all data values, including those "under the mask" in the original table, will be restored exactly when you read the file back.
+In this case, all data values (including those "under the mask" in the original table) will be restored exactly when you read the file back.

+..
+  EXAMPLE END